unstoppablecarl/static-records/README.md

 ### Custom Deep Freeze
 You can use a custom `deepFreeze` function if needed or disable it.
-For very large objects you may need a non-recursive `deepFreeze` implementation or disabling `deepFreeze` completely.
+For very large objects you may need a non-recursive `deepFreeze` implementation or disabling `deepFreeze` completely and relying on typescript's readonly modifier.

 See the [default deepFreeze Implementation](src/deepFreeze.ts)